-The Democrats and Republicans have varying ideas on many issues, some of which are listed below.
+The Democrats and Republicans have varying ideas on many hot button issues, some of which are listed below.
 These are broadly generalized opinions; it must be noted that there are many politicians in each party who have different and more nuanced positions on these issues.

 Republicans: Prefer increasing military spending and have a more hard line stance against countries like Iran, with a higher tendency to deploy the military option.

 Democrats: Prefer lower increases in military spending and are comparatively more reluctant to using military force against countries like Iran, Syria and Libya.

 Gun control laws

 Democrats favor more gun control laws e.g. oppose the right to carry concealed weapons in public places.
 Republicans oppose gun control laws and are strong supporters of the Second Amendment (the right to bear arms) as well as the right to carry concealed weapons.